Dennis960/Blumy/esplant-server/api/README.md

 - `200` - If the sensor data is found, a `200 OK` response is returned.
 The response body contains a success message and an array of data objects.

+### Update Sensor

+`PUT /api/sensors/:sensorAddress`

+Update a specific sensor device.
+The following path parameter is required:

+- `sensorAddress` - the address of the sensor device

+The following fields are required in the request body:

+- `name` - the new name of the sensor device

+#### Response

+- `404` - If the sensor device is not found, a `404 Not Found` response is returned.
+The response body contains an error message and an empty data object.

+- `400` - If the name is not provided in the request body, a `400 Bad Request` response is returned.
+The response body contains an error message and an empty data object.

+- `200` - If the sensor device is updated successfully, a `200 OK` response is returned.
+The response body contains a success message and the updated sensor object.

 ### Delete Sensor Data for Sensor

 `DELETE /api/sensors/:sensorAddress/data`